oceaneboulais/FathomNet/README.md

 # Current Status
-By Fall 2020, we will have the FathomNet database available for viewing.
+By Winter 2020-21, we plan to have the FathomNet database available for viewing.

 # FathomNet
 The two major goals of this project are to